 There is often the concept that "Well, we're Language Arts, so the only thing we have to worry about is Communication" or "Art doesn't have Communication" or "We're one of Sciences so we are Critical Thinking only" etc.

 If you take a good hard look at all curricula throughout the campus, every one deals with all of the four given in the ILO.
-Now once in a while that particular class or program may not, but to start to cubby hole based on your discipline is never a good idea.
+Now once in a while touching each of the sub-points.